esphome/esphome-devices/sinilink_xy_wfms/sinilink_xy_wfms.md

-This device can be found on [Aliexpress](https://www.aliexpress.com/wholesale?SearchText=Sinilink+XY-WFF) for about 5 USD.

 ---
 title: Sinilink XY-WMFS
 date-published: 2020-10-31
 type: relay
 standard: global
 ---

+## Sinilink XY-WMFS

+This device can be found on [Aliexpress](https://www.aliexpress.com/wholesale?SearchText=Sinilink+XY-WFF) for about 5 USD.

 ## Basic Config